dyacob/sera2ps/README.md

 	pssera myfile | lp

-"lpr" may be substituted for "lp" or the command you usually use with your postscript printer.
-If you have 'ghostview', or another postscript previewer, and would like to view a file before printing do :
+`lpr` may be substituted for `lp` or the command you usually use with your postscript printer.
+If you have `ghostview`, or another postscript previewer, and would like to view a file before printing do :

 	pssera myfile > outfile